Skip to main content

 Fan arrangements indicate how the motors mount to and drive the fans.
 For dilution air fans, we typically use direct-drive arrangements, usually Arrangement 4 or Arrangement 8.

-Arrangement 4 – Belt Drive with an overhung impeller.
+Belt drive with an overhung impeller.
 The fan and motor mount separately to a unitary base.

-Arrangement 8 – Direct Drive with an overhung impeller.
+Direct drive with an overhung impeller.
 The fan shaft is directly coupled to the motor shaft with a flexible coupling.

 Fan accessory & design considerations for dilution air fans: